harrisonlab/phytophthora_fragariae/popgen_analysis/ldhat_analysis.md

 ```

 Iterative process, follow the ls -d with grep -v -w 'contig_id' to narrow selection
+Results can vary due to the monte carlo simulation being used

 ## Use complete to refine the lookup table